TrendTactician/node-windows-github-action-cicd/README.md

 ## Features

 - Node.js Express API for task management.
-- Dockerized application for easy deployment.
+- Dockerised application for easy deployment.
 - Automated CI/CD pipeline with GitHub Actions using a self-hosted runner.
 - Local deployment on a Windows 11 machine using WSL and Docker Desktop.
 - Automated build, test, deploy, and cleanup steps.
+- Jest and Supertest for automated, reliable testing.
+- Versioned container naming and clean deployment process.

 ---